What is Identity Protection?

-More detail on these risks and how/when they are calculated can be found in the article, What is risk.
+More detail on these and other risks including how or when they are calculated can be found in the article, What is risk.

 The risk signals can trigger remediation efforts such as requiring users to: perform Azure AD Multi-Factor Authentication, reset their password using self-service password reset, or blocking until an administrator takes action.

 Administrators can review detections and take manual action on them if needed.
 There are three key reports that administrators use for investigations in Identity Protection: